 - Owens v W – acting for the Executors of an estate defending an Order for Sale hearing where the borrower died mid-way through proceedings.

 Clare regularly undertakes work on a pro bono basis both through Advocate and through working with law centres.

 Clare also assists with Hardwicke’s ‘Through the Looking Glass’ program which gives talented teenagers an insight into a legal career they otherwise wouldn’t have access to.

-Clare is recommended by Legal 500 for Property Litigation which states that:
+Clare is recommended by The Legal 500 for Property Litigation.

 - Property Bar Association

 - Advocate (formerly The Bar Pro Bono Unit)